metagentools/VStrains/README.md

 <a name="sec5"></a>
 # Feedback and bug reports

-Thanks for using VStrains, please feel free to raise any concern via `Issues`.
+Thanks for using VStrains.
+Please feel free to provide any feedback or raise any concern via `Issues`.